 They look very like the rice terraces that I had already seen in the earlier days.
 But as I walked on, I thought it didn’t look quite right.
 Rice was a staple food for Malaysians too, and I ought to know what its seedlings look like.
 This was a different sort of grass.

 Ah, so that’s what millet looks like.

-My guide explained that in these regions they did not grow rice, but grew millet instead.
-However, they still grew maize, just like in the lower altitudes.
-I remember seeing some maize fields earlier in the day, near the place of the tall cascades.
+My guide explained that in these mountain regions they did not grow rice, but grew millet instead.
+However, they still grew maize, same as in the lower altitudes.
+I remember seeing some maize fields earlier in the day, near the place with the tall cascades.

 I wasn’t sure what was being smoked – was something being dried?
 Or was the smoke meant to drive away pests?

 But Devi said it was just a place for the farmer to shelter in, and it was just a fire he kept burning.

 Checking into Chomrong